AlinaGalimshina/LCC-LCA-simulation/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=ERA&space;[m^2]" target="_blank"><img src="https://latex.codecogs.com/gif.latex?ERA&space;[m^2]" title="ERA [m^2]" /></a> is the energy reference area.

-The output from the assessment is the total LCC of a renovated building in CHF.
+The output from the assessment is the total LCCA of a renovated building in CHF.

 <ins>Life cycle assessment </ins>